How to Take Equity out of Investment Property

-“How much can I borrow against my house in Canada?”
+“How much can I borrow against my property in Canada?”
 That is a question we get asked often.
-So if you are you thinking about pulling equity out of your home and or rental property, read on as we’ll explain ways we can help.
+So if you are thinking about pulling equity out of your primary residence, vacation property, rental, or raw land, read on as it’ll explain ways we can help.

-In this article we’ll take a look at the ins and outs of the decision take equity out of your mortgage and go over some scenarios in which it makes sense – and some others in which it might not.
-But first let’s explain what home equity means and give you an example.
+In this article we’ll take a look at the ins and outs of the decision to take equity out of your property and go over some scenarios in which it makes sense – and some others in which it might not.
+But first, let’s explain what home equity means and give you an example.

 What Does Equity Mean?